MartinMouritzen/segment-chromeextension/README.md

 # segment-chromeextension

-Chrome extension tracking [Segment](https://segment.com/) and [Dreamdata](https://dreamdata.io/) events, so you can easily see what's being sent.
+Chrome extension tracking [Segment](https://segment.com/), [Rudderstack](https://https://www.rudderstack.com/) and [Dreamdata](https://dreamdata.io/) events, so you can easily see what's being sent.

-Tracks all outgoing Segment and Dreamdata API calls, and shows them in the extension.
+Tracks all outgoing Segment, Rudderstack and Dreamdata API calls, and shows them in the extension.

 ## Screenshots
 ###### See what's tracked live